 Object: Whose named attribute is to be checked.

-Name: Refers to a name of the attribute to be searched.
+Name: Refers to the name of the attribute to be searched.

 The hasattr() function returns two types of value: